-One of China’s best kept secrets is what has happened in East Turkistan.
+One of China’s best-kept secrets is what has happened in the part of China previously known as East Turkistan.
 Salih Hudayar is the Prime Minister of East Turkistan now lives in exile because undoubtedly he would be arrested if he tried to return to his country.

 This once independent country is now living under the dictatorial thumb of China and is largely hidden from attention due to its remote location.
 The area used to be on the Silk Road, which was the main trade route between China and Russia.
 For centuries, the indigenous Uyghurs lived there as a peaceful, independent nation since the fifth century.
 Turkistan became a vassal state to the Qing dynasty in what is now known as China.

 Competition among the British and Russian Empires along with the Qing Empire in the east resulted in constant turmoil.
 Fearing the Russians would overtake the territory, the British supported an invasion by China into Turkistan finally conquering it in 1884.
 Turkistan then became incorporated into the Qing Empire and renamed “Xinjiang” meaning “New Territory.”